 - Money – According to NACHA, it costs on average $1.22 to process a paper check, which accounts for manpower and various other costs.
 Overall, checks are “a burden on the economy,” according to Vipal Monga, a reporter for The Wall Street Journal.
-In 2010, paper checks cost U.S. businesses between $26 billion and $54 billion, according to MineralTree Inc.
+Bill.com estimates that paper checks cost business up to $24,540 annually in terms of employee labor, materials, bank fees and postage.

 Paper checks pose costs for customers, too.
 If your business receives mailed checks for recurring payments, your customer is paying for the check, postage and envelope every time a payment is due.

 ACH: An Alternative to Paper Checks

 A cheaper and environmentally friendly option is ACH processing, which can cost as little as $0.25 per check to process.
 In contrast to Bill.com's $24,540 estimate for paper checks, ACH checks cost just $1,680 annually — a 93 percent reduction in costs.
 Though the growth of ACH was initially slow, 19 billion ACH transactions are now processed annually.
 Why?
 Because beyond its low cost and green technology, it’s convenient.

 For one, processing ACH payments through Virtual Terminals allows for faster deposit verification.
 Most providers that do ACH check processing offer next-day funding, which means you’ll get your money deposited into your account within a day.
 That’s much quicker than the typical seven to 10 days it takes for paper checks to clear.